-The routines mentioned above for 2-metre temperature and humidity and 10-m wind were superceded some years ago by SPPCFL, documented in Chapter 3.10 of Part 4 of the IFS documentation.
-At CY47R1 an option to use the newer routines in the surface observation operators was added (this is L_SCREEN_LEVEL_OBSOP default false).
-The 2-metre temperature (or humidity) is interpolated between the value at the lowest model level and the surface value (and the fact that the 4D-Var control variable does not contain surface temperature may cause a problem).
-Note that this alternative does not use PPNEW but that values are set in OBSOP_CONV.
-Also note that 2-metre relative humidity (which still uses the old observation operator) is replaced by 2-metre specific humidity as the assimilated variable.
-There is a technical issue in that model equivalents for the first time step (15 minutes) are not available so for now these values are blacklisted if the new option is used - the number of stations affected is quite small since most report "on the hour".
-There is another new namelist variable (4DLAPSET2, default 0.0065 K/m) which is the lapse rate used in 4D-Var for T2m to adjust for the difference between station height and model orography (if L_SCREEN_LEVEL_OBSOP is true).
-Similar or identical adjustments are used in other NWP systems (eg Ingleby (2015)) and also in the verification against SYNOPs at ECMWF.
+The routines mentioned above for 2-metre temperature and humidity and 10-m wind were superceded for postprocessing some years ago by SPPCFL_MOD, documented in Chapter 3.9 of Part 4 of the IFS documentation.
+At CY49R1 the newer routines became the default in the surface observation operators for SYNOP data (L_SCREEN_LEVEL_OBSOP = .TRUE..
+The 2-metre temperature (or humidity) is interpolated between the value at the lowest model level and the surface value.
+Note that 2-metre relative humidity (which still uses the old observation operator) is replaced by 2-metre specific humidity as the assimilated variable.
+There is a technical issue in that model equivalents for the first time step (15 minutes) are not available so for now these values are blocklisted if the new option is used.
+The namelist variable (4DLAPSET2, default 0.0055 K/m) is the lapse rate used in 4D-Var for T2m to adjust for the difference between station height and model orography (if L_SCREEN_LEVEL_OBSOP is true).
+Similar adjustments (with a lapse rate of 0.0065 K/m) are used in other NWP systems (eg Ingleby (2015)) and also in the verification against SYNOPs at ECMWF.
+The tangent linear and adjoint computations are still based on the old scheme from (Geleyn, 1988).
+Currently the outer loop interpolation for BUOY data still uses the old scheme.
+One minor advantage of the old scheme is that it allows for the direct interpolation of winds to anemometer heights below 10 m, whereas the new scheme is currently hardwired to 10 m.